Poson Poya Festival 2025 – An Official Holiday in Sri Lanka

 Poson Poya Day is a time of spiritual awakening and renewal for Sri Lankan Buddhists, a time to celebrate their faith, their history, and their culture.
 It is a day to give thanks for the wisdom and guidance of the Buddha and to strive towards personal enlightenment and inner peace.

-How Do You Celebrate Poson Poya Festival in Sri Lanka?
+How Is the Poson Poya Festival in Sri Lanka Celebrated?

 Poson Poya is celebrated in various ways throughout Sri Lanka.
 Here are some of the ways in which the festival is celebrated.